Open-World Skill Discovery from Unsegmented Demonstrations: Method

-\paragraph{Long-term Instruction Following} We use the hierarchical agents to model the long trajectories, which are widely used by \citep{palm-e,omnijarvis,deps}.
-We utilize in-context learning, as demonstrated by JARVIS-1~\citep{jarvis-1}, and imitation learning, as shown by OmniJARVIS~\citep{omnijarvis}, to evaluate the long-horizon instruction-following capabilities of hierarchical agents.
+\paragraph{Long-term Instruction Following Agents} We use hierarchical agents to model long trajectories, which are widely used by \citep{palm-e,omnijarvis,deps}.
+We utilize in-context learning, as demonstrated by JARVIS-1~\citep{jarvis-1}, and behavioral cloning, as shown by OmniJARVIS~\citep{omnijarvis}, to evaluate the long-horizon instruction-following capabilities of hierarchical agents.
 JARVIS-1 is a hierarchical agent that uses the text-conditioned STEVE-1 as its policy and pretrained vision-language models as planners.
 We replace the text-conditioned policy with our re-trained STEVE-1 based on SBD.
 OmniJARVIS is a vision-language action agent built on FSQ-GROOT, which encodes instructions into discrete tokens rather than continuous embeddings.
 It is trained on behavior trajectories encoded into unified token sequences.